pyocd/pyOCD/docs/architecture.md

 ```

 The root of the runtime object graph is a `Session` object.
 This object holds references to the debug
 probe and the board.
-It is also responsible for managing per-session user options that control
+It is also responsible for managing per-session options that control
 various features and settings.

 Attached to the board is a `CoreSightTarget` instance, which represents an MCU.
 This owns the